 Assessment of Mold

-Answer yes to any of these, an inspection from a hygienist should be done.
+If you answer yes to any of the following questions, an inspection from a hygienist should be done:

 - Is the area more than 10 square feet?